typst-community/rfcs/docs/process.md

 Modifications to "active" RFCs can be done in follow-up pull requests.
 Such PRs should update the RFC to include the new PR link.
 We strive to write each RFC in a manner that it will reflect the final design of the feature;
-but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be at the time of the next major release of community projects or the Typst compiler itself.
+but the nature of the process means that we cannot expect every merged RFC to actually reflect what the end result will be at the time of the next major release of community projects or the [Typst compiler][typst] itself.

 In general, once accepted, RFCs should not be substantially changed.
 Only very minor changes should be submitted as amendments.